Behind the Brush

 In 2009, Renee was chosen by a unanimous panel of judges to commission a painting for the University of Alberta’s Graduate Engineering Department.
 The piece called “Unity” can be viewed in the ETLC building at the University of Alberta.
 After this point, Renee took a break to pursue a life long dream to become a professional ballroom dancer and also to complete her BSc in Psychology at the University of Alberta.
 Renee completed her degree and achieved her dream after winning a Canadian Championship and placing in the top 25 at the world championships in Belgium in 2015.

 Currently, Renee is back to painting as a full time artist focusing on further pushing and continuing to build her skills in watercolour.
 Her love for vibrant colour, texture and detail allow her paintings to convey a strong sense of emotion and memory.
 Combining her love for travel and nature, she enjoys painting landscapes, animals, and botanicals experimenting with new techniques, materials and approaches.
-In 2018, she was invited and accepted the role of Vice President for the International Watercolour Society (IWS) and is enjoying connecting and supporting watercolour artists across Canada.
+Renee is also the President of the International Watercolor Society of Canada (IWSCA) and is enjoying connecting and supporting watercolor artists across Canada and around the world.

 The human condition allows the melding of feeling and emotion in the perception of moments.
 Nothing is simply seen, rather it is felt burning a memory in the mind.